What Is TFSA Overcontribution and How Does It Work?: The Ultimate Guide 2022

 In this letter, I’ll do my best to explain what a TFSA is and it will be brief.
 You’ll also find out how much you can contribute.
 And no, the bank manager trying to sell you a TFSA investment account may not have the numbers right.
 In the end, you will know the common mistakes people make that lead to over-contributing to their TFSAs.
 You will also know what you’ll need to do if, and when, you get the TFSA assessment letter.

 Table of Contents

-What is a Tax-Free Savings Account and how does it work?A Tax-Free Savings Account, also known as a TFSA account, is one of the best things ever to happen to Canadians, but sometimes, it can become a double-edged sword.
-It allows Canadian residents save and invest money without paying taxes on the profit/return on your investments or savings.
+A Tax-Free Savings Account, also known as a TFSA account, is one of the best things ever to happen to Canadians, but sometimes, it can become a double-edged sword.
+It allows Canadian residents save and invest money without paying taxes on the profit/return on their investments or savings.
 We’ll briefly look at how it works.

-When did the TFSA start in Canada?The Tax-Free Savings Account (TFSA) started in 2009 and the idea was to get Canadians to save and grow their savings without paying taxes on the gains.
+The Tax-Free Savings Account (TFSA) started in 2009 and the idea was to get Canadians to save and grow their savings without paying taxes on the gains.
 You can also withdraw anytime without paying taxes on your withdrawals, unlike RRSPs.
 To open a TFSA account, you must:

 - Be 18 years old or depending on your province, it could be 19.

 - Have a valid SIN (this is the number that identifies you as a tax-paying resident).

 The Government of Canada gives a new contribution room every year.
 Everyone gets the same contribution room.
 If you weren’t able to use up your contribution room from the previous year, you can carry what’s left over into the new year.

 This means more Canadian residents need to take advantage of their TFSA accounts.